Claire-Fisher/colour-theory-ms1/README.md

 # Features

+- **General**

+  - The site is fully responsive and functional on all screen sizes down to 320px.
+  - The site considers different user's sensory perceptions and reduces screen glare by softening white backgrounds, with black text, to a light grey instead.
+  - The site uses semantic elements to assist screenreader users to navigate and access information.
+  - The site includes text on all colour occurances to indicate to colour blind users which colour the information is referring to.

 - **Logo**

   - "Impact" (ios font) was used for the word "Colour".
 A strong, heavy font to grab attention.
 It was also broad enough to still be legible with a gradient of colours running across it.